Charlotte Despard

-Charlotte Despard (née French; 15 June 1844 – 10 November 1939) was an Anglo-Irish suffragist, socialist, pacifist, Sinn Féin activist, and novelist.
+Charlotte Despard (15 June 1844 – 10 November 1939) was an Anglo-Irish suffragist, socialist, pacifist, Sinn Féin activist, and novelist.
 She was a founding member of the Women's Freedom League, the Women's Peace Crusade, and the Irish Women's Franchise League, and an activist in a wide range of political organizations over the course of her life, including among others the Women's Social and Political Union, Humanitarian League, Labour Party, Cumann na mBan, and the Communist Party of Great Britain.

 Despard was imprisoned four times for her suffragette activism, and she continued campaigning for women's rights, poverty relief and world peace into her 90s.

 Early life

 Charlotte French was born on 15 June 1844 in Edinburgh and lived as a child in Edinburgh and Campbeltown in Scotland and from around 1850 in England at Ripple, Kent, her father was Irish Captain John Tracy William French of the Royal Navy (who died in 1855) and her mother Margaret French, née Eccles (died suffering from insanity in 1865).
 She was educated by a series of governesses and intermittently at private school, but complained in later life that her schooling was 'slipshod' and 'inferior'.
-Despard was always dubious of authority and ran away from home at the age of 10 getting a train to London "to become a servant".
+Despard was always dubious of authority and ran away from home at the age of 10, getting a train to London "to become a servant".
 After her father died, the family settled in Edinburgh and later York.
 Despard's brother Sir John French became both a leading military commander during World War I and Lord Lieutenant of Ireland, putting them on opposing political sides in later life.
-She had five sisters; one, Katherine Harley, also a suffragist, served in the Scottish Women's Hospital during the World War I in France.
+She had five sisters; one, Katherine Harley, also a suffragist, served in the Scottish Women's Hospital during World War I in France.

 Despard regretted her lack of education, although she did attend a finishing school in London.
 With two of her sisters, she travelled in Germany and Paris (there in 1870 at the start of the Franco-Prussian War).
 The same year, she married businessman Maximilian Carden Despard, and travelled with him across his business interests in Asia, including India.
 He died at sea in 1890; they had no children.
 Despard wore black for most of the rest of her days.

 Despard was a Freemason as a member of Universal Co-Freemasonry, acting as Assistant Deacon in the Co-Masonic procession of September 1911.